Writing Watcher Rules

 Data from the ESS presents a special challenge for watcher rules, because an ESS CSC may write a given topic for more than one sensor (or, in the case of a multi-channel thermometer, one collection of sensors).
 For example: an ESS CSC that is connected to two multi-channel thermometers will use the same temperature telemetry topic to report data for both of them, differing only in the value of the sensorName field.

-In order to handle this, the rule should create a FilteredEssFieldWrapper (or similar) for each field of each ESS topic of interest, and keep track of them one or more FieldWrapperLists.
-These objects take care of caching data from the desired sensors.
-For example the rules.Humidity rule has one FieldWrapperList and the rules.DewPointDepression rule has two: one for dew point and one for temperature.
+If your rule is too complicated to allow inheriting from BaseEssRule, then you will probably have replicate what it does yourself.
+BaseEssRule creates an instance of FilteredEssFieldWrappers (or related class) for each field of each ESS topic of interest.
+Then it creates a FieldWrapperList for each topic, to manage the field wrappers.
+These objects take care of reading and caching data from the desired sensors.
+For example, under the hood, the rules.Humidity rule has one FieldWrapperList and the rules.DewPointDepression rule has two: one for dew point and one for temperature.

 If your ESS-based rule can distill the measurement down to a single value then you should consider using a ThresholdHandler to convert the value to a severity and reason.